Xarelto Side Effects

 The FDA has received thousands of adverse event reports from Xarelto patients, including incidents of uncontrollable bleeding and strokes.

-Xarelto (rivaroxaban) is an anticoagulant, or blood thinner, that can cause uncontrollable bleeding.
-Since there is no antidote for rivaroxaban, this side effect can be life-threatening.
+Xarelto (rivaroxaban) is an anticoagulant, or blood thinner, that may cause uncontrollable bleeding.
+Since there was no antidote for rivaroxaban until 2018, this side effect proved to be life-threatening for some patients.

 The drug’s once-daily dosing also creates periods of high and low-drug concentrations, putting patients at a higher risk of bleeding and, at times, at risk of developing blood clots—the very thing Xarelto is supposed to prevent.
-In 2014, the FDA received 3,331 serious adverse event reports for Xarelto, including 379 deaths.
+Since 2011, there have been 80,142 Xarelto serious adverse events reported to the FDA.

 Patients who suffered from adverse events after taking Xarelto are now filing lawsuits against manufacturer Bayer and marketer Janssen (part of Johnson & Johnson).